-MinRole is a new feature coming to SharePoint On-Premises 2016 that allows SharePoint farm administrators to define each server’s role in a farm topology.
+MinRole is a feature introduced with SharePoint 2016 that allows SharePoint farm administrators to define each server’s role in a farm topology.
 SharePoint automatically configures each server based on the role, and the farm’s performance is based on that topology.

 When we talk about server roles we mean front-end, application, distributed cache, search, custom, single-server farm.

 - Simplified deployment: By deploying your farm in a MinRole topology, you don’t have to concern yourself with which services should be started on which services.
 Instead, focus on functionality in your farm.